surlebeat/demeter-discord-bot/README.md

 ![hs_bar](hs_bar.png?raw=true "hs_bar")
 As soon as the minimum reputation has reacted with this emoji to the message, it will be transferred.
 You can override the minimum reputation using the `reaction-transfer-override-repu` option.
+The `reaction-transfer-delete` option is also optional and defaults to _true (yes)_.
+You can specify the value _false_ if you would like that the original message remains.

 ## Reputation-weighted proposals